alexm2198/Python-Projects/downloads_manager/readme.md

     - Download and Install anaconda from https://www.anaconda.com/distribution/
     - Open anaconda cmd prompt and type pip install pywin32 win10toast In path/to/downloads/Downloads paste downloads_manager.py and functions_amatei and run with python3.7 downloads_manager.py.
     That's it!
-Now you should receive notifications that your download files are moved based on their extensions in Downloads folder.
+Now you should receive notifications that your download files are moved based on their extensions in real time!

     Example:
     Initial Downloads content: path/to/downloads/Downloads/: -all_files.jpg